 CAM in Prague

 When preparing for the conference, CAMmers are asked to complete CAM's reviewer survey so that CAM members can count on a fantastic reviewer pool.
-And remember, CAM is offering a Top Reviewer Award again this year.
+Interested reviewers can also email our chair (email@example.com) to be added to the list of reviewers And remember, CAM is offering a Top Reviewer Award again this year.

 New CAMmer in the Spotlight